 • Bankruptcy-only Land Charges Department searches (£2.00 per beneficiary)

 • £83.40 Post in The London Gazette – Protects against unexpected claims from unknown creditors.

 • £172.94 Post in a Local Newspaper – This also helps to protect against unexpected claims.

-  Should you require further guidance, please feel free to forward your details through our confidential enquiry form or telephone us.
+Should you require further guidance, please contact us.